astramieri/oci-ai-foundations/docs/jupyter_notebooks.md

 **Scikit Learn** (sklearn) is a popular machine learning library that provides tool for data pre-processing, model training, and evaluation.

+**NumPy** library is used for numerical computations and provides arrays and mathematical functions.

+## How to install libraries with Anaconda

     conda install -c anaconda scikit-learn
+    conda install -c anaconda numpy